 DFAT is currently reviewing the Australia Awards Fellowships program.
 Advice on future implementation will be available later in 2019 on this web page.

 About Australia Awards Fellowships

 Australia Awards Fellowships offer Australian organisations, from all sectors, the opportunity to deepen and broaden their links with leaders and professionals in developing countries.
-By providing opportunities for Fellows to undertake short term study and professional development in Australia, they aim to:
+By providing opportunities for Fellows to undertake short-term study and professional development, they aim to: